brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 You are able to install the latest release from `Nuget <https://www.nuget.org/packages/brainflow/>`_ or build it yourself:

 - Compile BrainFlow's core module
-- open Visual Studio Solution
+- Open Visual Studio Solution
-- install required nuget packages
-- build it using Visual Studio
+- Build it using Visual Studio
-- **make sure that unmanaged(C++) libraries exist in search path** - set PATH env variable or copy them to correct folder
+- **Make sure that unmanaged(C++) libraries exist in search path** - set PATH env variable or copy them to correct folder

 **Unix(Mono)**

 - Compile BrainFlow's core module
-- install nuget and Mono on your system
+- Install Mono on your system
-- install required nuget packages
-- build it using Mono
+- Build it using Mono
-- **make sure that unmanaged(C++) libraries exist in search path** - set LD_LIBRARY_PATH env variable or copy them to correct folder
+- **Make sure that unmanaged(C++) libraries exist in search path** - set LD_LIBRARY_PATH env variable or copy them to correct folder

 .. compound::